Skip to content

 With DNA-Seq sequencing with specific V(D)J primers, ratios above 90% usually mean very good results.
 Smaller ratios, especially under 60%, often mean that something went wrong.
 On the other side, capture with many probes or RNA-Seq strategies usually lead to datasets with less than 0.1% V(D)J recombinations.

-The sample information panel (“info“ button) further details the causes of non-analysis (for vijdil-algo, UNSEG, see detail on vidjil-algo documentation.
+The sample information panel (“info“ button) further details the causes of non-analysis (for vidjil-algo, UNSEG, see detail on vidjil-algo documentation.
 There can be several causes leading to low ratios:

 Analysis or biological causes⚓︎